 Keeping a portfolio page helps both you and your teacher keep track of the work you have completed for the semester.
 You are responsible for maintaining a copy of all your work until you receive your final grade.

-- You can maintain and submit your work either on paper or digitally unless the teacher specifies that one format is required.
+- Regardless of how you turn each assignment in, you need to have either a link or a note on your portfolio for each assignment.
 Regardless of how you submit your work, your portfolio page needs to be in digital format.
 Most students will probably choose to use a Google Doc, but you can use any digital format you choose as long as the teacher can access it (i.e., wiki, webpage, blog).